 Writing an incident report clearly and concisely is a critical skill for any business professional.
 In loss prevention, we use reports as part of the investigative process.
 They help us to evaluate workplace safety situations and crisis management performance.
 They are used to present facts, develop skills, and manage situations.
-Yet while the information conveyed may vary depending on audience, the foundation of writing a quality report centers on communication.
+Yet while the information conveyed may vary depending on audience, the foundation of writing an incident report centers on communication.

 So, how can supervisors avoid developing a close, personal relationship with a red pen while other pressing matters threaten to create an avalanche on their desks?
-Here is a quick-and-dirty guide to instructing employees on the proper techniques of writing an incident report: a key loss prevention skill that is critical to professional growth:
+Here is a quick-and-dirty guide to instructing employees on the proper techniques of writing an incident report: a key loss prevention skill that is critical to professional growth.

 1. Explain the Purpose of Writing an Incident Report.
 Loss prevention associates without a security or criminal justice education or training may resent having to write reports because they don’t understand their importance.
 Their attitude may be “I caught the guy.
 Why are you bothering me with this paperwork?”

 Explain that a report creates a legal record of an incident.
 Fern Abbott, a career investigator and LP professional, currently serves as the director of AFI Security Training Institute in Metuchen, NJ.
 She communicates to trainees that the purpose of a report is threefold: “To permanently record information, to communicate information to others about what occurred, and to refresh your recollection if you’re required to testify in court.”

 2. Consider the Audience.
 Make sure associates understand that their reports may be reviewed by many people, from corporate management to law enforcement to attorneys, judges, and juries, each with their own agenda.